Skip to main content

 Startup Validation (Fail-Fast)

-FlowWarden validates @Filter compatibility at application startup and rejects invalid configurations immediately with a clear error message.
-The application will fail to start if @Filter is combined with handlers that cover operations where MongoDB does not provide a fullDocument.
+FlowWarden validates @Filter compatibility at application startup and rejects clearly incompatible configurations immediately with a clear error message.
+The application will fail to start if @Filter is combined with a typed handler covering an operation where MongoDB does not provide a fullDocument.

 Why?